SpacingBat3/WebCord/docs/Features.md

 Currently WebCord loads CSS themes from `{userData}/Themes/` directory when they ends with `.theme.css` extension, like most BetterDiscord themes does.

+However, in the future releases WebCord will encrypt themes with `safeStorage` in approach to prevent tinkering with it by third-party software after it is added to WebCord in order to improve the security especially in the future releases where it is planned that WebCord allow themes to modify its CSP in some way.
+This breaks with loading themes through `.theme.css` files and adds `--add-css-theme` flag as an alternative.

-#### 2. Chromium Extensions
+#### 2. Chrome Extensions

-From version `3.0.0`, WebCord can load unpacked Chromium extensions using Electron's [Chrome Extension Support][chrome-ext].
-Since Electron implementation of Chromium extensions is far from the one in Chromium (which is due to the fact Electron removes a lot of browser-specific code in Chromium's code), a lot of extensions may not be fully functional or not work at all.
+From version `3.0.0`, WebCord can load unpacked Chrome extensions using Electron's [Chrome Extension Support][chrome-ext].
+Since Electron implementation of Chrome extensions is far from the one in Chromium (which is due to the fact Electron removes a lot of browser-specific code in Chromium's code), a lot of extensions may not be fully functional or not work at all.

-This is why a WebCord-specific implementation of the extensions is considered to be done in the future.
+This is why a WebCord-specific implementation of the extensions is considered to be done in the future in which case Chromium extensions might be deprecated and / or removed.

 You can load Chromium extensions by extracting them from `.crx` archive to `{userData}/Extensions/Chromium/{extension name}/` folder.